top of page

 Katelyn Self, Secretary (Alternate)

-Lieutenant Kate Self was born and raised in Fredericksburg, Virginia.
+Fairfield Glade Police Chief, Kate Self, was born and raised in Fredericksburg, Virginia.
 She attended Appalachian State University graduating with a Bachelor of Science in Criminal Justice and minors in Sociology and Psychology in 2011.
 After attending college, she began her law enforcement career with the Roane County Sheriff’s Office.
 She served as a supervisor for the detention center until graduating from the Tennessee Law Enforcement Training Academy in December 2012.
 She served as a patrol deputy with supervisor responsibilities until 2014.

 Lt.
 Self joined the Fairfield Glade Police Department in 2014 as a patrol officer.
 She was promoted to Sergeant in 2016 where she was the patrol supervisor.
 In 2018 she was promoted to the rank of Administrative Lieutenant and serves as the Accreditation Manager and Patrol Commander for the Department.
 Since joining the Fairfield Glade Police Department she has assisted in the development and management of various community outreach programs, integration of modern law enforcement software programs takes a proactive leadership role for the patrol division, and revision of the departments' policies and procedures which granted the department an international recognized accreditation with the Commission on Accreditation for Law Enforcement Agencies (CALEA) which is internationally recognized as the gold standard in law enforcement accreditation.
 She takes an active role with the Tennessee Highway Safety Office by managing the department's grant campaign and assists in instructing traffic safety training to other law enforcement officers.